 A black saree of cotton with a red border.
-This is what we imagine when we talk about newa wears.
+This is what we imagine when we talk about newa wear.
 Of course, why wouldn’t this image occur in our minds when we think about Newa Culture?

-The newa wear includes the haku tapli(black cap), dhakatapli (Dhaka topi), trousers (suruwā), and long shirts (tappālan) and gaa(long length shawl)for men.
-Likewise, women wear a blouse, bhoto (misālan) and hakupatasi, Chireparshi(sari), and gaa(long length shawl).
+The newa wear includes the haku tapli(black cap), dhakatapli (Dhaka topi), trousers (suruwā), and long shirts (tappālan) and gaa(long-length shawl)for men.
+Likewise, women wear a blouse, bhoto (misālan) and hakupatasi, Chireparshi(sari), and gaa(long-length shawl).

-Especially, the jyapu community among newars wear haku patasi regularly.
+Significantly, the jyapu community among newars wear haku patasi regularly.
 Also, the girls wear ankle-length gowns.
 That is called bhāntānlan in the common newari language.

 By some means, newa clothing bare unperfect without a shoe.
-The shoe also plays an important role in making this attire, the most attractive attire in Nepal.
+The shoe also plays an important role in making this attire, the most attractive dress in Nepal.
 Traditionally, newars prefer to wear shoes made out of cloth.